twikah/twikah.github.io/_posts/2021-01-21-outsystems-datepicker-pt2.md

 </div>
 <br>

-I opened the JavaScript widget and added the snippet below (which is already posted above);
+On the JavaScript widget, I added the snippet below (which is already posted above);

 <br>